-So loved was Burmese that she was given the unusual honour of being buried on the grounds of Windsor, and the Queen also commissioned a bronze statue of herself aside Burmese to commemorate her beloved black mare.
+So beloved was Burmese that she was given the unusual honour of being buried on the grounds of Windsor, and the Queen also commissioned a bronze statue of herself aside Burmese to commemorate her beloved black mare.
 Today this statue can be found in front of the Saskatchewan Legislative Building in Regina, Canada, the province where Burmese was born.

-A fitting tribute to a wonderful horse, don’t you think globetrotters?
+A fitting tribute to a wonderful horse, don’t you think, globetrotters?